ElenaMikhaleva/QA_Phonebook/docs/TCRepo.md

   3. whitespace
 - **Precondition:** login page is opened
 - **Steps:**<br>
-  1. Enter email as in test data
+  1. Enter email
-  2. Enter valid password
+  2. Enter password  as in test data
   3. Click on Login Button
 - **Expected Result:**
   1. User is not registered